Associate Clinical Professor

 Co-PI and Managing Director, UConn Husky Nutrition & Sport

 Sport Based Youth Development

-Dr. Justin Evanovich currently serves as an Assistant Clinical Professor in the Department of Educational Leadership within the Neag School of Education and as the Managing Director of Husky Sport (www.huskysport.uconn.edu).
+Dr. Justin Evanovich currently serves as an Associate Clinical Professor in the Department of Educational Leadership within the Neag School of Education and as the Co-PI, Managing Director of UConn Husky Nutrition & Sport*.

-Husky Sport provides UConn staff and students a unique and intentional structure for collaboration with community and campus partners to plan, deliver, and evaluate youth development programs aimed at enhancing exposure, knowledge, and access to sport and physical activity, healthy nutrition, and academic achievement, as part of positive lifestyles and opportunities.
+UConn Husky Nutrition & Sport provides UConn staff and students an intentional structure for collaboration and shared learning with community and campus partners to plan, deliver, and evaluate educational programs aimed at enhancing exposure, knowledge, and access to sport and physical activity, healthy nutrition, and academic achievement, as part of positive lifestyles and opportunities.

 McGarry, J.E.
 Evanovich, J.M., Ebron.
 K., Cho, J., & Arinze, N. (2019).
 Power and politics: A case study in community sport partnerships.
 Case Studies in Sport Management.
 8(1), 50-5.

 Dixon, M., McGarry, J.E. & Evanovich, J.M.
 (2018).
 Community and Youth Sport.
 In Contemporary Sport Management, 6th Pedersen, P & Thibault, L., editors.